xander-deanna/password-generator/README.md

 <br>

 ## Requirements
 No requirements!
-Just visit [the deployed site](https://xander-deanna.github.io/password-generator/) and hit "Start Quiz"!
+Just visit [the deployed site](https://xander-deanna.github.io/password-generator/) and select the desired options to generate your password!
 <br>
 <br>